wasmCloud/wasm-air/README.md

 * `/aircraft` - The current status of all aircraft discovered by the system, in aggregate.
 While there's no current functionality for limiting/filtering this data, that can be easily added.
 * `/stations` - Queries the list of all registered receiving stations (providers connected to a `dump1090` server).

-### Realtime UI (Website)
+### Realtime UI (Terminal)

-The [Realtime UI](./wasmair-web) is a website written in Phoenix & LiveView (Elixir/OTP).
-This website allows users to view a list of registered stations, navigate to a live view of each station's real-time data, and view a global aggregate of all live system data.
-The website gets its data via a combination of querying the RESTful flight data service and receiving live post-processing events from the event stream produced by the processor actors.

-The website can be deployed _anywhere_, no matter what scale your deployment is, so long as it has network connectivity to the flight data service and can subscribe to the appropriate message broker subjects for live events.
+The [Realtime Terminal UI](./terminal-ui) is a command line / shell application that monitors events on a **NATS** subject and updates the UI accordingly.
+This application be deployed and run _anywhere_ so long as it has access to the NATS server the other components are all using.

 ## Strategies for Scale